huggingface/transformers/docs/source/model_doc/tapas.rst

         >>> model = TapasForQuestionAnswering.from_pretrained('google/tapas-base-uncased')

-Of course, you don't necessarily have to follow one these three ways in which TAPAS was fine-tuned.
+Of course, you don't necessarily have to follow one of these three ways in which TAPAS was fine-tuned.
 You can also experiment by defining any hyperparameters you want when initializing :class:`~transformers.TapasConfig`, and then create a :class:`~transformers.TapasForQuestionAnswering` based on that configuration.
 For example, if you have a dataset that has both conversational questions and questions that might involve aggregation, then you can do it this way.
 Here's an example: